Analytics Tier

 This page aims to consolidate the various cost components and implications of enabling the data lake feature.
 It includes answers to frequently asked questions and provides a simple cost calculator - useful while Microsoft continues to enhance their official calculator with more cost factors.

 For an introduction to the core concepts of the data lake, how it operates, and its use cases, I recommend consulting Microsoft's official documentation.
-This resource focuses specifically on cost-related aspects.
-All information here has been validated with Microsoft (although on some topics different MS experts provided differing opinions).
+This page explains various aspects and behaviors of Sentinel data lake, but it focuses specifically on cost-related aspects.

-Once data lake is enabled, two table types coexist with distinct roles: the familiar analytics tier and the new data lake tier.
-Both tiers support interactive queries, but with different performance and cost profiles.
+Once Sentinel data lake is enabled, two main table types become available: the familiar analytics tier and the new data lake tier.
+Both support interactive queries without data restoration, but they offer different performance and cost profiles.

 Remains the primary repository for security data and rule execution.